 The design is pretty awesome and the readability is amazing at WordPress.com reader.
 The reader lacks the social sharing options, it has regular “like” and “reblog” options though, which is not a ‘big’ problem because the way WordPress.com is focusing on it, social sharing might be there in no-time.
 WordPress.com Reader is my first choice of being a great alternate of Google Reader.

 Available on: Google

 Apps: iOS, Android

 Now the most talked feed reader application, ‘feedly’ has emerged as a sensation among Google reader users, with great new features, promising applications and social sharing tools.
 The user interface is nice but the reading experience is so bad.
-You can’t actually read stuffs that easily as it has numerous confusing options.
+You can’t actually read stuffs that easily as it has many confusing options.
 The feedly team is adding features day by day and I suppose that it’ll be the most popular reader alternative in upcoming days.
-Feedly provides Android and iOS applications at the instant, which are being praised a lot from the users.
-It has a bunch of amazing social network sharing options, including Google+, Twitter, Facebook, Evernote, Digg, Delicious etc. Feedly currently relies on Google Reader API but will moved to its own soon after Google Reader closes.
-Continue reading
+Feedly provides Android and iOS applications at the instant, which are loved by their users.
+It has a bunch of amazing social network sharing options, including Google+, Twitter, Facebook, Evernote, Digg, Delicious etc. Feedly now relies on Google Reader API but will moved to its own soon after Google Reader closes.